SFPC/sfpc.github.io/teachingasart-spring2020.md

 ### How do I apply?
 [Application](https://airtable.com/shrUFmByJeNnv0uAl) is now open until June 1st, 2020

 We will be accepting up to 15 students on a rolling basis.
-We will respond to your application within 5 days of submission.
 Rolling admissions means there are fewer and fewer slots the longer you wait, so if you’re interested in the program get your application in early!

 ### How much is tuition?
 $1200 USD + Eventbrite Processing Fees.
 Upon payment, your space in the class will be reserved.